Reading time: 5 mins

 To ease the work, we at Quality Clouds have been working lately on some new features which will help organisations to have smooth upgrades.
+Best practice says not to change code related out-of-the-box elements in ServiceNow instances.
 Quality Clouds identifies changes in the out-of-the-box-elements way before the upgrade comes.
 In this case, developers and architects can have a look to those at the right time, when it is fresh in their memories and not months later.

 The upgradeability dashboard of Quality Clouds is populated after each scan.
 The dashboard shows a list of all out-of-the-box-elements which have been modified in your instance.
 These configuration elements may be affected in a future upgrade, in which case it will be necessary to manually review them, and decide on the appropriate action.

 By monitoring the information displayed on this dashboard, you can question the need to modify an Out of the Box element as soon as such a modification is performed, rather than having to wait a few months until the next upgrade cycle.

 The dashboard is made up of three sections:

 This section summarises the number of out-of-the-box-elements (OOTB) modifications detected in the instance.
 It also shows how many of the detected OOTB changes will be affected by the Jakarta to Kingston and Kingston to London upgrades.
 These should be investigated as priority as they are certain to generate skipped records when the upgrade is performed.